vdutor/SphericalHarmonics/README.md

 pip install -r test_requirements.py
 ```

-Checking a if the installation was successful can be done by running the test
+Checking if the installation was successful can be done by running the test
 ```
 make test
 ```